harry91198/peep-in/README.md

 Moreover to prevent spamming, feature can be added where community of PeepIn users can decide the authenticity of the reviews by reacting on them based on `Trueness`, `Possible lie` & `Report abuse` anonymously.
 The reviews with the most positive reactions will be shown on the top.

 ## Features
--Anonymity: Users can post reviews anonymously.
+- Anonymity: Users can post reviews anonymously.
 Share your thoughts anonymously without any fear of repercussions.
--Ratings: Users can rate the companies on a scale of 1-5, based on various aspects like work-life balance, salary, management, etc.
+- Ratings: Users can rate the companies on a scale of 1-5, based on various aspects like work-life balance, salary, management, etc.
--Gasless: Users can post reviews without paying any gas fees.
+- Gasless: Users can post reviews without paying any gas fees.
--Of/For/By the community: The community can decide the authenticity of the reviews by reacting on them.
+- Of/For/By the community: The community can decide the authenticity of the reviews by reacting on them.
 The reviews with the most positive reactions will be shown on the top.
--Transparency: All the reviews and ratings are stored on the blockchain, which makes them immutable and transparent.
+- Transparency: All the reviews and ratings are stored on the blockchain, which makes them immutable and transparent.
--Helpful Feedback: Users can add reviews with pros & cons along with advice.
+- Helpful Feedback: Users can add reviews with pros & cons along with advice.
 So, Constructive feedback helps companies to improve their work culture and policies.

 ## Tech Stack
 -NextJs